rqtl/qtl2fst/README.md

 ### Installation

-Make sure you have the latest version of [R (3.4.4)](https://cran.r-project.org).
+Make sure you have the latest version of [R](https://cran.r-project.org).
 Then install R/qtl2 using the following.
-(For more detail, see the instructions at <http://kbroman.org/qtl2>.)
+(For more detail, see the instructions at <https://kbroman.org/qtl2>.)

-    install.packages("qtl2", repos="https://rqtl.org/qtl2cran")
+    install.packages("qtl2", repos="http://rqtl.org/qtl2cran")

 Next install the [fst](https://fstpackage.github.io), [dplyr](http://dplyr.tidyverse.org/), and